-This is a favorite trick of Lyrical Nanoha's illusionists, with the more skilled practitioners, like Teana and Quattro, capable of creating duplicates that can fool even radars and sensors.
+This is a favorite trick of Lyrical Nanoha's illusionists.
+The more skilled practitioners, like Teana and Quattro, are capable of creating duplicates that can fool even radars and sensors.

 Shinomori Aoshi uses something like this in Rurouni Kenshin as a psych-out lead-in to his Kaiten Kenbu attack: several images of Aoshi begin circling his opponent until the real one attacks.
 Used mainly for intimidation (since the apparent copies don't do anything threatening).

 Kenshin has, arguably, something similar with the Kuzu Ryuu Sen attack.
 The wielder doesn't actually appear in more than one place, but their sword does, since the technique hits nine different spots at almost the same time, making it impossible to block or dodge.
 Naturally it's been dodged once (by Soujirou), blocked once (by Enishi), and stopped in mid-execution (Enishi again).